google/error-prone/criteria.md

 layout: master
 ---

-error-prone gives us a powerful tool to disallow certain patterns from entering our Java code.
+Error Prone gives us a powerful tool to disallow certain patterns from entering our Java code.
 We must be careful how we use it so that we benefit users without creating busywork for them.

 # Criteria for admitting new Severity.ERROR checks that are enabled by default

-An error-prone bug pattern (error) should have the following properties:
+An Error Prone bug pattern (error) should have the following properties:

 1. *The bug should be easy to understand.*  The problem should be obvious once the compiler points it out.
 1. *The fix should be easy to make.* For example, “Swap the order of these arguments,” or “Delete this semicolon,” not “Introduce a new subclass and override methods A, B, and C.”